03-CiprianoG/the-economistho/README.md

 ### `<SERVER_URL>/fetch-and-scrape`

-Through an endpoint it is possible to gather information and data about the page the fetch call is pointing to, (e.g Images, Texts, Links… ).
+Through an endpoint it is possible to gather information and data about the page the fetch call is pointing to, (e.g Images, Textes, Links… ).
-The response’s data is loaded with the “Cheerio“ Library, then some configuration will map through the Cheerio’s Object and pull out the sorted data.
+The response’s data is loaded with the “Cheerio“ Library, then an algorithm will map through the Cheerio’s Object and pull out the sorted data. </br>
 <b>The Application does not actually needs the scraped data but it was required for the assignment</b> (assignment rule).

 ## Cloning system